 Manual Lymphatic Drainage (MLD)

 Skin and nail care

-Education is also essential so that our clients learn how to manage their lymphedema in order to be able to do all the things they need and want to do in daily life.
-Good lymphedema management is also essential for the prevention of infections.
+Education is essential so that you learn how to manage your lymphedema in order to be able to do all the things you need and want to do in daily life.
+Good lymphedema management is also important for the prevention of infections.